HybridDeath/HybridDeath/README.md

       - I become Multidimension Mod Coder and Spriter (2021 - today)
       - Somewhere here Fireflies become "New Fireflies Prime" because of what one of admins have did...
       - Also somewhere here I'm starting to be interested in making videos and music.
-      - I start making Springy Multidimension Add-on which gets rejected for being out of context and is not related with the mod's storyline and basically stuff that I agreed to be true (I cannot spoil)
+      - I start making Multidimension Add-on which gets rejected for being out of context and is not related with the mod's storyline and basically stuff that I agreed to be true (can't spoil)
       - My journey through modding Terraria becomes far more fun than going thru MTA (2022)
       - I start making a new mod while still helping Multidimension Mod grow (today)

       **THIS PART IS STILL EXTENDING**

-      **This game taught me that coding isn't hard unless you have API, and also I have learned what OOP is.**
+      **This game taught me that coding isn't hard.**

 - **Contact me**:
     - Discord: `HybridDeath#9494`
     - My Discord server: https://discord.gg/TTvvvRh4aS